Plugily-Projects/plugily-projects.github.io/docs/villagedefense/setup/free-maps.md

 In this section, you can download some additional maps for your server.

-Every map contains Secret well, simple shop, lobby room and configured arena.
+Every map contains Secret well, simple shop, and configured arena.

 ### Quarry <a id="quarry"></a>